feisenyu/transformers_4573/docs/source/en/generation_strategies.md

 ```

 > [!TIP]
 > If you publish a `custom_generate` repository, your `generate` implementation can itself define a callable and pass it to `model.generate()`.
-This lets you customize the decoding loop while still benefiting from Transformers' built-in input preparation logic.
+This lets you customize the decoding loop while still benefiting from transformers_4573' built-in input preparation logic.

 ### Finding custom generation methods